-Running a business means that your clients put a lot of faith into your skills and your professionalism.
+Running a business means that your clients put a lot of faith in your skills and your professionalism.
 This trust can be seriously eroded if sensitive information regarding your partners was ever leaked due to an unfortunate security breach.
 This is why it’s important to secure your business with whatever means necessary.

 If you need some helpful ideas on how to improve your company’s online security, here are five tips on how you can go about it.